TheMatteloper/swa-project/README.md

 ## CI/CD

-We use GitLab CI/CD for automated builds and tests.
+This project was devoloped with GitLab CI/CD for automated builds and tests.
 Each push triggers pipelines that build, test, and (optionally) deploy the services using the `.gitlab-ci.yml` files in each service folder.

+Of course, nowadays on Github this pipeline is not working.

 ## How to run